deeppavlov/DeepPavlov/docs/features/models/superglue.rst

 ``-d`` here downloads the required data.

 The prediction results will be saved in the correct format and the file will be automatically named with the name required by the system and saved to the current directory.
-All you have to do next is zip the files you want into one archive and `submit them to leaderboard <https://russiansuperglue.com/guide/>`__.
+All you have to do next is to zip the files you want into one archive and `submit them to leaderboard <https://russiansuperglue.com/guide/>`__.

 Scores
 ------